Affordable Furnace Repair

 Prevention is the only way to deal with carbon monoxide, and the best prevention is regular inspection by a service technician.

-An appliance could produce carbon monoxide if:
+A fuel burning appliance could produce carbon monoxide if:

 *Boxes, laundry or other materials are blocking the base, restricting oxygen flow.